 If your pet should get out of the new house before he or she becomes acclimated to the area, there’s a good chance it will become disoriented and find itself utterly lost.

-With a chip in place, whomever finds the pet will be able to contact you.
+With a chip in place, whoever finds the pet will be able to contact you.

 It’s also a good idea to ensure that the pet is wearing a collar with identification tags as a backup.